 Buying during a bearish market can be a valuable long-term strategy.
 But, it will come with risk if the shares’ value does not rebound.
 Or if the economic conditions lead that company to go bankrupt.

 All markets go through cycles.
-While we had a strong bull market for 11 years.
+We had a strong bull market for 11 years.
 And that was followed by the shortest bear market of all time.
 This volatility can be extremely concerning for investors and those nearing retirement.
-Our job at InvestmentU is to help you through these wild times, we suggest signing up for our Liberty Through Wealth e-letter.
-It’s filled with sound financial advice to help you succeed, no matter the market conditions.
+The team here at InvestmentU is here to help you through these wild times, we suggest signing up for our Liberty Through Wealth e-letter.
+It’s filled with sound financial advice regardless of market conditions